mindis/snowplow.github.com/_posts/2013-05-13-snowplow-unstructured-events-guide.md

 {% highlight javascript %}
 {
-    last_ping$dt: XXXXXXXXXXXXXXXX, // Should have been $tms.
-Snowplow interprets as XXXXXXXXXXXXXXXXXXXX ...
+    last_ping$dt: XXXXXXXXXXXXXXXX // Should have been $tms.
+Snowplow interprets as XXXXXXXXXXXXXXXXXXXX }
-}
 {% endhighlight %}